Progress report for WNC20-110

 To provide newly hired Extension Educators with SARE resources to utilize in developing educational programs for clientele

--Ten SARE Teaching/Learning Kits were provided to new Extension Educators.
+-Nineteen SARE Teaching/Learning Kits were provided to new Extension Educators in 2022.
 These kits contain all available SARE educational resources.

--All ten educators reported increased knowledge about SARE and sustainable agriculture as a result of having these kits.
-Eight of the educators reported using materials in the kit to develop an educational program for clientele.
+-All 40 educators who participated in new Educator training and received SARE Teaching/Learning Kits reported increased knowledge about SARE and sustainable agriculture as a result of having these kits.
+Fourteen of the educators reported using materials in the kit to develop an educational program for clientele.

 To provide newly hired Extension Educators with an orientation to the resources and programs offered by SARE and to increase their knowledge about sustainable agriculture practices.

--An in-person workshop was taught for 21 new OSU Extension Educators
+-An in-person workshop on the topic of SARE resources, grants, and programs was taught for 21 new OSU Extension Educators in 2021.

--An online webinar was taught for 8 CSU Extension Educators
+-An new Extension Educator webinar was taught for 8 Central State Extension Educators in 2021.

 To teach educators and crop producers the fundamentals of managing weeds in an organic crop production system.